 My previous Reports mentioned that DPTI transferred \$18 million to AOSMA pursuant to the Deed of Grant between AOSMA and the responsible Minister.
-My last (fifth) Report noted that approximately \$12 million had been expended as at 31 December 2013.
-AOSMA has advised Audit that, as at 30 June 2014, all of the funds provided by the Minister had been expended.
+My last Report noted that AOSMA had advised Audit that, as at 30 June 2014, all of the funds provided by the Minister had been expended.

-Audit sought to gain an understanding of the work done by DPTI in monitoring and administering the acquittal processes provided for in the Deed.
-The more significant observations and DPTI's responses are discussed below.
+In preparing this Report, Audit followed up the status of the work done by DPTI in administering and monitoring the acquittal processes provided for in the Deed.
+The main observations and DPTI's responses are discussed below.

-5.5.1 Acquittal processes associated with the Deed
+5.6.1 Acquittal processes associated with the Deed